 Learn A Life Skill

-• Lifeguarding.
-There are often lifeguarding skills used in the film, and to keep this authentic, they like to cast real lifeguards.
+- Lifeguarding.
+There are often lifeguarding skills used in film, and to keep this authentic, they like to cast real lifeguards.
 So, lifeguard training makes you an option for these roles.

-• Cooking.
+- Cooking.
 When casting chefs, casting directors often want to keep this authentic, too.
-Taking cookery classes or even getting some part-time work as a chef could help you get cast in these roles.
+Taking cooking classes or even getting some part-time work as a chef could help you get cast in these roles.

 Take Dance Classes